janboddez/indieweb-custom-post-types/README.md

 ## The CPTs, and Microformats
 This plugin registers both a **Note** and a **Like** CPT.
 (At this time, it does not separately define things like Replies, Bookmarks, RSVPs, etc.) These, on their own, don't really do much.

-Nevertheless, you'll find that using just a tiny bit of in-post markup, you _are_ able to create, as far as _Microformats parsers_ are concerned, all of the post types below (and probably more), on the fly:
+Nevertheless, you'll find that using just a tiny bit of in-post markup, you _are_ able to create, as far as _Microformats parsers_ are concerned, all of the post types below (and probably more), **on the fly**:
 - 📄 article
 - 📔 note
 - 👍 like